Skip to main content

 Replication

-1. The leader for each shard appends events to its WAL and replicates WAL entries to all followers in the ISR (In-Sync Replica set).
+1. The primary for each shard buffers events in its batcher and replicates batch data to all ISR replicas via gRPC streaming.

 Replication Factor

-The replication factor (default 3) determines the ISR size:
+The replication factor (default 1 — no replication for development, increase to 3 for production) determines the ISR size:

 Replication FactorMinimum NodesTolerated Failures